 Benedikte have been awarded many grants, for instance the Van Hauen Grant, Jacob Gades Grant and two times Leonie Sonning Talent Prize together with CPQ and as a soloist.

-Currently Benedikte is co-principal leading the 2nd violins in Iceland Symphony Orchestra.
+The past 1 1/2 year Benedikte was co-principal leading the 2nd violins in Iceland Symphony Orchestra.